feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the economic situation in Algeria into 3 clear and concise bullet points."
+#> [1] "Summarize the key points of Algeria's economic situation into three concise bullet points."
 #>
 #> [[2]]$response
-#> - Algeria's economy grows moderately at 2-3%, primarily driven by the
+#> - Algeria's economy heavily depends on hydrocarbons, with oil and gas
-#> hydrocarbons sector (oil and gas).
+#> accounting for about 95% of exports and 60% of budget revenue.
-#> - The country's exports and government revenues heavily depend on oil and gas.
+#> - Economic growth remains moderate at approximately 2-3% in 2023 amid
-#>
+#> inflationary pressures.
-#> - Key challenges include fluctuating oil prices, high unemployment, and ongoing
+#> - The government is focused on diversifying the economy and attracting foreign
-#> efforts to diversify the economy amid fiscal constraints.
+#> investment to reduce reliance on hydrocarbons.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE